NVSL/CSE141pp-Tool-Moneta/memorytrace/README.md

 After setup is complete, you can run an example from the "Examples" directory.
 Here is a sample using Examples/src/sorting.cpp

 The cpp file must be compiled prior to running the tool.
 The sorting.cpp file has already been compiled and is stored as Examples/build/sorting.
-Launch Juptyer Notebook with the following command.
+Launch Jupyter Notebook with the following command.

 ```
 jupyter notebook --allow-root